 If there is anywhere that can be considered the “heart of America” it is probably Texas.
 As the second-largest state in the United States and with its distinct culture and huge landmass, it might as well be its own country, which at one point in time it was.
 Texas is interesting from a historic perspective as it blends different cultures seamlessly together.
 Southern Dixie culture mixes with frontier culture and Southwestern Mexican influences to create a patchwork of different regions and cultures that are unique but still very quintessentially “Texas”.
 The state has always been part of popular media with the notion of cowboy and country-western music.
-Speaking of music, Austin is the “live music capital of the world”.
-Texas has it all from historic museums and theaters to popular public events like rodeos and fairs as well as a deep love and appreciation for art of all kinds.
+Speaking of the music scene, Austin is the “live music capital of the world” and showcases energetic music venues.
 This is a big state but if you’re going to visit, make sure to read our list below of the best places to visit in Texas, USA.

-San Antonio is a beautiful city with a lot to see and explore but if you’re looking for a good way to see some of the highlights, check out this amazing tour.
-The San Antonio River Walk tour spans over two days and grants access to tons of San Antonio landmarks.
+San Antonio is a beautiful city with a lot to see and explore but if you’re looking for a good way to see some of the highlights, check out this amazing tour of one of its most popular tourist attractions.
+San Antonio’s River Walk tour spans over two days and grants access to tons of San Antonio landmarks.
 First, take a relaxing river cruise on the San Antonio River, then get on a hop-on hop-off bus tour around the city.
 You’ll have access to over 19 different places to visit at your leisure or simply hang out on the bus and enjoy a nice guided ride through the city.

 San Antonio River Walk and Tower of the Americas